-Until such time that a NBCRNA certification exam exists, there is limited utility in producing a traditional transcript.
 The Fellows will be creating an e-Portfolio to capture the accurate history of procedures and clinical experiences during their time in the Fellowship.
 The e-Portfolio will provide adequate information to attest to each Fellow's successful completion of the Fellowship.
 Any official documentation required by COA will be completed and submitted by the Program Director.
+All clinical courses completed in the Fellowship will be recorded as credit hours completed in a non-degree program on the official MTSA transcript.
+Didactic courses in the Fellowship are considered elective courses in the DNAP completion program and are recorded as such on the DNAP completion transcript.
+Fellowship enrolled students, who are not concurrently enrolled in the DNAP completion program, will have didactic course credit hours recorded on the MTSA transcript from a non-degree program.